 “Observable and interruptible” means that the interaction is not occurring in a private place and someone else can observe and interrupt the one-on-one interaction at any time.
 Fortunately for equestrian sports, much of our activity at USEF-sanctioned events occurs in the arena or barn areas that are observable and interruptible.
 Do not engage in one-on-one interactions at USEF-sanctioned events that don’t meet this standard, such as private, one-on-one conversations in an enclosed tack room with no visibility from the outside.

-Adults must include another Adult on all electronic communications (phone calls, texts, emails, social media messaging, etc.) with a minor.
-This requirement applies at all times, whether at a USEF-sanctioned events or at home.
+Adults must include another Adult on all electronic communications (phone calls, texts, emails, social media messaging, etc.) with a minor, in connection with a USEF-sanctioned activity.

 The additional party on electronic communications must be an Adult (for example, assistant trainer, parent, groom, or rider who is 18 years old or older).
 While adding an adult to a text message group or CCing them on an email might seem an obvious way to provide the right level of transparency with electronic communications, you must ensure your one-on-one phone calls with minors occur in an environment where you could be overheard.
 If appropriate for the conversation and location, you might also consider using speaker phone with another Adult present or add another Adult caller to the line.